anna-dor-plumsail/documents-docs/source/document-generation/docx/how-it-works.rst

         }
     ]

-The template on the left side will result in the document on the left side:
+The template on the left side will result in the document on the right side:

 .. image:: ../../_static/img/document-generation/simple-bullet-list-template-result.png
    :alt: Simple table template